 Dainty Chandbalis – Inscribed with floral or nature-inspired motifs made of pearl and green beads makes the perfect Jadau Chandbali.
 Their roundness allows the entire design to be displayed clearly which thereby leaves a lasting impact.

 ‘Chand’ means moon, while ‘Bali denotes the earring.
 Like Jadau, Chandbalis have also been present and in use since the Mughal era, without any signs of decline.

 Impactful Rani Haar – Rani haar is a piece of jewellery that has been a vital component of a bride’s wardrobe for decades, lending the characteristic traditional smell and elegant regal sentiments to a bride’s appearance.

 The Jadau Rani Haar, though expensive, serves every penny of its value when worn by women.
 Brides take pride in adorning their neck by wearing this neckpiece that may reach their waist at times.
-Mostly worn with chokers, the Jadau Rani Haar are a gorgeous piece of Indian jewellery that is mostly worn during important occasions, due to their impact and value.
+Mostly worn with chokers, the Jadau Rani Haar is a gorgeous piece of Indian jewellery that is mostly worn during important occasions, due to its impact and value.

 Jadau Rani Haar

 Amazing Kangans – Bangles also known as Kangan are historic Indian jewellery worn by women and men for several decades.
 Punjabi men are often seen to be wearing a single Kada on their wrists made of metals like silver or gold.

 The Jadau Bangles are a trending choice for women who wish to go for a more classy look to complement their regional attire.
 Wearing a set or a pair of Jadau bangles helps beautify their wrists that are filled with bright colourful gems and gold ornaments.
 We find brides throughout India wearing bangles that may go up to half of their forearms during their weddings ceremony.

 Key Points to Remember About Jadau Jewellery (How to Take Care)